Alesandro-Rodriguez/is5150-ar/writing/project-report.md

 ### Variables to Include Based on the DAG

+- **Date**: Captures seasonal timing effects that influence both coaching changes and performance.
+- **Venue**: Home-field advantage influences match outcomes but is independent of coaching changes.
-- **Date**: Controls for temporal trends and seasonality, such as early-season vs. late-season effects, which may influence both coaching changes and performance
+- **Team**: Controls for underlying club-specific factors (such as structure, budget, and talent) that affect both coaching decisions and match outcomes.
-- **Venue**: Captures whether the match was played at home or away, which is a key contextual factor that affects both coaching decisions and outcomes

 ### Variables to Exclude Based on the DAG